Skip navigation

 The process

-• To apply for VAD, the dying person themselves must make the request.
-It cannot be made by a family member, a carer or anyone else.
+• To apply for VAD, you must make the request yourself.
+It cannot be made by a family member, a carer or anyone else

-• A request cannot be made in an advance care directive because the person has to have decision-making capacity throughout the whole process.
+• A request cannot be made in an advance care directive because you must have decision-making capacity throughout the whole process

-• They have to make three requests and one has to be in writing.
-There must be two eligible witnesses to the written request.
+• You must make three requests and one has to be in writing.
+There must be two eligible witnesses to the written request

-• Those doctors will be trained in recognising the signs of pressure or duress.
-If they are unsure whether a patient is acting voluntarily, or whether pressure or duress could be a factor, they must refer the patient to someone who has the skills and training to make a determination.
-This could be a psychiatrist, psychologist or social worker depending on the circumstances.
+• Those doctors are trained to recognise the signs of pressure or duress.
+If they are unsure whether you are acting voluntarily and not under pressure or duress, they must refer you to someone with the skills and training to make a determination.
+This could be a psychiatrist, psychologist or social worker, depending on the circumstances.

-• Once a person has been approved for VAD they can choose to take the medication themselves or to have it administered by a doctor.
+• If you are approved for VAD you can choose to take the medication yourself or to have it administered by a doctor.

-• The person must have decision-making capacity at all stages of the process.
+• You must have decision-making capacity at all stages of the process.

-• The person can withdraw or pause the process at any time.
+• You can withdraw or pause the process at any time.

 For the most accurate and up-to-date information on how to apply for voluntary assisted dying, please